There are dozens of secure and professional website hosting companies with a free plan.

 It’s because they are primarily accessible to developers who can skip WYSIWYG and drag-and-drop editors.
 You’ll likely have to set up three or more programs.
 However, while teaching you how to set up such sites is not the scope of this article, it is not difficult to learn.

 They won’t fit every scenario.
 You’ll see use cases where I recommend traditional hosting instead.

-By the way, I use Typora software which is a WYSIWYG markdown editor for my posts, GitHub Desktop to sync changes, and Netlify for hosting.
+By the way, I use Typora software which is a WYSIWYG markdown editor for my posts, GitHub Desktop to sync changes, and Cloudflare Pages for hosting.
 A no-code workflow to maintain my blog using a free hosting service.
 Once set up, anyone can use static site builders or headless CMS.

 Here are the best free web hosting providers for your WordPress or Static website: